 Laura ZuckerSenior Associate, Los Angeles

-Since she stepped down, she has continued her work in the arts sector through a broad range of projects as an arts management consultant.
-Examples of recent projects include completing strategic plans for Fulcrum Arts and the Women’s Center for Creative Work; leading a team to assess the feasibility of an outdoor amphitheater for the City of Santa Clarita, facilitating retreats for Californians for the Arts and the American Academy of Arts and Sciences; guiding a book on the history of philanthropy in Los Angeles, and executive coaching.
+Since she stepped down, she has continued her work in the arts sector through a broad range of projects as an arts management consultant on her own, and as a senior associate with AEA Consulting.
+Examples of recent projects in southern California include completing strategic plans for Fulcrum Arts and the Women’s Center for Creative Work; leading a team to assess the feasibility of an outdoor amphitheater for the City of Santa Clarita; facilitating retreats for Californians for the Arts and the American Academy of Arts and Sciences; guiding a book on the history of philanthropy in Los Angeles; and executive coaching.

 She is on the board of the Music Man Foundation, which grants $3 million annually for music education and music therapy.
-She has served on the boards of Grantmakers in the Arts, the Association of Arts Administration Educators, ARTS Inc., and the Trusteeship, the Southern California Chapter of the International Women’s Forum.
+She has served on the boards of Grantmakers in the Arts; the Association of Arts Administration Educators; ARTS Inc.; and the Trusteeship, the Southern California Chapter of the International Women’s Forum.
 She was a founding board member of Arts for LA, which created an annual fellowship in her honor: the Laura Zucker Cultural Policy Fellowship.
 She is also a member of the Los Angeles Coalition for Jobs and the Economy.
-In 2017 Americans for the Arts designated her for the Selina Roberts Ottum Award, which recognizes an individual working in arts management who has made a meaningful contribution to his or her local community and who exemplifies extraordinary leadership qualities.
+She received the Selina Roberts Ottum Award from Americans for the Arts, which recognizes an individual working in arts management who has made a meaningful contribution to his or her local community and who exemplifies extraordinary leadership qualities.